-Inspired by her African roots, Liberian-born fashion designer and stylist Korto Momolu (pronounced Cut • Toe – Mo • Mo • Lu) is stamping her global brand with fashion-forward women’s wear, ultimately creating art that celebrates the essence of her rich heritage through the use of traditional and luxury fabrics.
+Inspired by her African roots, Liberian born fashion designer and stylist Korto Momolu (pronounced CUT-TOE MOE-MOE-LOO) is stamping her global brand in fashion.
+With a women’s wear and accessory line that celebrate the essence of her rich heritage through the use of tradiGonal, luxury fabrics.

-A graduate of the L’Academies des Couturiers Design Institute in Ottawa, Ontario [Korto relocated to Canada in 1990 following the coup in Liberia a year prior].
-Korto launched her custom line while working as an independent fashion designer in 2006.
-Advancing her field experience, she auditioned for and earned a spot on the 5th season of Bravo TV’s hit show, Project Runway.
-Throughout the season, Korto’s primary signature fuse of color and diversity in style and presentation, in addition to her feisty spirit, resonated well with audiences.
-In the end, it earned her the prize of “fan favorite” and ultimately, a placement of 1st runner-up at
+A graduate of L’academies des Couturiers Design InsGtute in OJawa, Ontario, Canada [Korto relocated to Canada in 1990 following the coup in her homeland Liberia].
+Advancing her field experience, she auditioned for and earned a spot on the 5th season of Bravo’s Emmy Nominated show Project Runway.
+Throughout the season, Korto’s primary signature use of color and diversity in print, style and presentation made her one to watch.
+Her feisty spirit resonated well with the audience earning her the coveted “Fan Favorite” vote and ultimately a placement of 1st runner up.